A resource for young adults living with severe allergy

 • Do a touch test.
 After all your usual checks, if you are still not sure about a meal, rub a small amount of the food just inside your lower lip.
 If you feel tingling, swelling or burning it is safer not to eat the food.
 The touch test does not guarantee the food is safe, but it’s an extra safety step you can take.

-• Take personalised chef cards that you can pass onto the chef explaining your food allergy and the need to be cautious.
+• Take personalised Allergy & Anaphylaxis Australia Chef Cards that you can pass onto the chef explaining your food allergy and the need to be cautious.
 These help hospitality staff take your allergy seriously.
-Download your chef card here.

 • Avoid high risk foods (e.g. Asian foods if you are allergic to peanuts, tree nuts or sesame) and high risk dining situations (e.g. buffet style dining).